monikastrah/431-2020/classes/movies/breakout2.md

     - "Are longer movies rated higher?"
     - "Does the length of a movie relate to its star rating?"
     - "Does length of the movie correlate with the weighted average IMDB rating?"

+To help support this work, Dr. Love has completed an analysis of two other questions that were suggested, specifically those listed below.

+- **Do films with more IMDB ratings have higher star ratings?**
+    - What's the association between the imdb_ratings and imdb_stars?
+    - Is there an association between the number of ratings versus number of stars?
-3. **Which movie categories (also known as *genres*) have the highest star ratings?**
+- **Which movie categories (also known as *genres*) have the highest star ratings?**
     - "What is the category of film with the highest average IMDB rating?"
     - "Which category of movies typically get the highest rating?"
     - "Does the number of categories that a film is listed under correlate with star ratings?"
-4. **Do films with more IMDB ratings have higher star ratings?**
-    - What's the association between the imdb_ratings and imdb_stars?
-    - Is there an association between the number of ratings versus number of stars?

 ## What will we do in upcoming breakout sessions?
 Expand the data set.